kamathhrishi/GreyNSights/README.md

 *The grey area between privacy and utility*

-GreyNSights is a Framework for Privacy-Preserving Data Analysis.
+<p style="text-align:justify">GreyNSights is a Framework for Privacy-Preserving Data Analysis.
 Currently with support only for Pandas.
 The framework allows analysts to remotely query a dataset such that the dataset remains at source and private to data analyst.
 The package offers flexbility to the analyst by ensuring that they can use the same pandas syntax for analyzing and transforming datasets , but cannot view the indiviual rows.
-GreyNSights also offers flexibility to query several datasets together and get aggregate statistics.
+GreyNSights also offers flexibility to query several datasets together and get aggregate statistics. </p>

 The three major principles behind the library: